Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What property type will give the best return in Davao City over 5 years as of 2026?

-For investors seeking the best balance of return and lower risk over 5 years in Davao City, townhouses in commutable areas offer a compelling alternative because they have the widest buyer pool for resale and attract stable family tenants.
+For investors who want the best balance of return and lower risk over five years, compact townhouses in commutable areas offer a very solid alternative, because their wide buyer and tenant pool means they're liquid in both good and difficult market conditions.

 How will new infrastructure projects affect property prices in Davao City over 5 years?

-The top three major infrastructure projects expected to impact property prices in Davao City over the next 5 years are the Davao City Bypass (which is already 60% complete on key stretches), the Mindanao Railway (if funding continues), and ongoing road network improvements connecting outer barangays to the city center.
+The three major infrastructure projects most likely to impact Davao City property prices over the next five years are the Davao City Bypass Road, the Mindanao Railway (Tagum to Davao to Digos segment), and ongoing improvements to key urban road networks within the city.

 How will population growth and other factors impact property values in Davao City in 5 years?